docker-archive/classicswarm/discovery/README.md

 ```

 ######Initialize
-take the `--discovery` without the scheme and a heartbeat (in seconds)
+take the `discovery` without the scheme and a heartbeat (in seconds)

 ######Fetch
 returns the list of all the nodes from the discovery